Online Pedagogy Strategies

 Polls are a quick, simple strategy that can be carried out in real time in order to get a sense of what your students are understanding or thinking about as they engage with the course content.
 From the student’s perspective, anonymous polls can also lower the pressure they may feel when asked a question or asked to provide an interpretation.
-Zoom allows you to set up polls in advance of meetings and deliver polls during class.
+Zoom allows you to set up polls in advance of meetings and deliver polls during class, which may be helpful in HyFlex formats.
+Google Forms is also a useful option for both in-person and HyFlex classes.
 Before developing poll questions, consider what kinds of information you want from your students, how you can best get that information, and how you will incorporate that information into the class.

 Prompt students to find material that relates to the readings or discussions for a week and to reflect with each other on the connections between what they are learning and what they have found.
 For example, students might be put in groups, each of which is assigned to find and draw connections between course content and the following items: a news article; a podcast; a meme; a reading from another class; and a movie scene.
 Any items collected in this scavenger hunt might be reflected back to the students in a shareable document or section of the course site.

-Whether you are teaching a seminar or a mid- to large-size lecture, utilizing Zoom’s breakout room feature in order to put students in small groups where they will work through a problem, consider a case study, do a close reading of a text, connect ideas to personal experiences, identify tensions in an argument, or any other number of activities, can be a valuable way of building community and introducing opportunities for students to apply the key practices and concepts of your course.
+Whether you are teaching a seminar or a mid- to large-size lecture, putting students in small groups where they will work through a problem, consider a case study, do a close reading of a text, connect ideas to personal experiences, identify tensions in an argument, or any other number of activities, can be a valuable way of building community and introducing opportunities for students to apply the key practices and concepts of your course.
+In HyFlex formats, you can utilize Zoom’s breakout room feature in order to put students in small groups.
 Make sure you leave time for groups to share their findings with each other.

 If your class incorporates a significant amount of discussion, a think-pair-share activity can be an effective way of giving students time to engage with a complex topic and can encourage participation from students who may feel that the pace of a class discussion moves faster than they would prefer.
 In this format, the instructor poses a question, problem, or scenario that the students engage with over the course of three steps: (1) thinking through what has been posed individually; (2) pairing with a colleague to discuss their ideas; and (3) sharing their key findings with the class as a whole.
-When incorporating this strategy into synchronous class meetings, it is important to include time to explain the activity and leave students with adequate time to move through the steps.
-For students who are taking the class asynchronously, consider modifying this strategy for a discussion board (i.e., students may be assigned to small groups to share and respond to one another by a certain date).
+When incorporating this strategy into in-person class meetings, it is important to include time to explain the activity and leave students with adequate time to move through the steps.
+For HyFlex students, consider modifying this strategy for a discussion board (i.e., students may be assigned to small groups to share and respond to one another by a certain date).

 Assessment and Remote Learning